 "The Thief and the Cobbler" is considered a true masterpiece of animation, and easily the most ambitious independent animated film ever conceived.
-A labor of love by three-time Oscar-winning animation legend Richard Williams ("Who Framed Roger Rabbit", "A Christmas Carol" (1971), "Return of the Pink Panther"), the film was intended to be an animated epic like no other for audiences of all ages to marvel over.
-Showcasing some of the most intricate and complex animation ever attempted, Williams was striving to make the greatest animated film of all time, and preserve the legacy of traditional animation in the process.
+A labor of love by three-time Oscar-winning animation legend Richard Williams ("Who Framed Roger Rabbit", "A Christmas Carol" (1971), "Return of the Pink Panther"), the film was intended to be his magnum opus, an animated epic for audiences of all ages to experience on a blockbuster scale.
+Showcasing some of the most intricate and complex animation ever attempted, Williams aspired to create the greatest animated film of all time, and preserve the legacy of traditional animation in the process.
 Williams' incredible work on "Who Framed Roger Rabbit" helped kick off the Disney Renaissance and his book, "The Animator's Survival Kit", is considered the best ever written on how to animate.

 Early work on "The Thief" was independently funded (through commercials, films, and other work) from the early 1960s into the late 1980s, with Williams funneling millions out of his own pocket into the project.
 During this time, he employed master animators Ken Harris (Chuck Jones' key animator on the "Roadrunner" films) and Art Babbitt ("Fantasia") to work with him on his masterpiece and teach him their methods.
 He also hired actors including Vincent Price, Sir Anthony Quayle, Sara Crowe and Donald Pleasance to do voice-over work for the film.
 By the early 1980s, about twenty minutes of the film was finished in color to show investors, but the film had yet to find full funding.